Joel-Singh/denison-snake-programming-competition/README.md

 p.s you have to use the "Run and Debug" section on the left, trying to run `MyBot.cpp` directly with the run button in the top right won't work.

+p.s.s `MyBot`, the one you're writing, is the purple one

 ## MacOS
 <!-- add instructions to make sure g++ is installed and if not, it should prompt you to intsall it -->